-has no resale or scrap value.
-The use of this asset may impose costs, such as ongoing repair and maintenance expenses.
-However, these costs could be avoided if the asset is no longer required because of a merger.
-In this case there is, likewise, no gain to New Zealand from a resource being freed up, because the resource has no alternative use.
+resource being freed up, because the resource has no alternative use.
 Nevertheless, there is a gain to the shareholders because their costs have been reduced.

-- 376. In contrast to a 'resource-based' approach, Professor Guthrie's approach focuses on the residency of the shareholders of the merged entity.
-This is because, he argues, it is these shareholders who will ultimately obtain any net benefit of merger-related asset rationalisations and cost reductions. - 377.
+- 395. The Commission is similarly unconvinced by NERA's refined view of the 'resource-based' approach, ie, that any capital that would be freed-up from the proposed transaction (as opposed to specific assets) would constitute a direct benefit to New Zealand regardless of the residency of shareholders.
+The Commission's view is that the proceeds from the sale of surplus resources, or reduced costs, flows to shareholders regardless of whether these proceeds are reinvested in New Zealand or elsewhere.
+Therefore, if these shareholders are not New Zealand residents, these proceeds do not provide a direct benefit to New Zealanders, although there are flow-on (feedback) benefits that should be accounted for (as discussed further below). - 396.
+With respect to the comments of the High Court in Godfrey Hirst, 251 in that particular case the issue of foreign ownership did not arise.
+Where all relevant parties to a transaction are New Zealand residents, it is the case that the value of resources released for alternative use and the direct gain to New Zealand shareholders can be equivalent.
+However, that is not the case in this transaction as the merged entity would be partially foreign owned. - 397.
+In contrast to a 'resource-based' approach, Professor Guthrie's approach focuses on the residency of the shareholders of the merged entity.
+This is because, he argues, it is these shareholders who will ultimately obtain any net benefit of merger-related asset rationalisations and cost reductions. - 398.
 To illustrate, consider a hypothetical example in which two foreign-owned firms merge and obtain productivity efficiency improvements.
 The merged entity hires less labour and also sells off several redundant assets, including both land and plant.
-The foreign shareholders obtain a benefit in terms of some associated increased producer surplus (profits) from the labour cost reductions and the proceeds from the asset sales. - 378.
+The foreign shareholders obtain a benefit in terms of some associated increased producer surplus (profits) from the labour cost reductions and the proceeds from the asset sales. - 399.
 Those who hire the newly available labour and buy these assets will benefit from the use of these resources.
 However, assuming there is a competitive process for acquiring these newly available resources, these new employers and new owners will first pay an amount which is (almost) equal to the value they will subsequently obtain from these resources.
 Therefore, these new owners and employers will not derive a (substantial) net benefit from buying or hiring these resources.
-232 - 379.
-Consequently, as the benefits from these productive efficiency gains will flow to foreign shareholders, these are not direct public benefits to New Zealand. - 380.
-However, while focusing on shareholder residency may provide an accurate estimate of the immediate, direct benefits that arise within the market of interest, it is the Commission's view that this approach may ignore any other longer-term or wider public benefits.233 - 381.
-In particular, in regard to the benefit of increased competitive effectiveness, merger-related efficiency gains might ultimately enable a merged firm to better compete against international rivals.
-Within the context of the proposed Acquisition, a merged entity may be more successful against scours in other countries over time.
-This may improve the likelihood that the domestic scouring sector would continue to operate profitably over the longer term and so produce greater public benefits to New Zealand than may otherwise be the case if denying the merger would prevent the sector from undertaking necessary cost rationalisation.234
+252 - 400.
+Consequently, as the benefits from these productive efficiency gains will flow to foreign shareholders, these are not direct public benefits to New Zealand. - 401.
+However, while focusing on shareholder residency may provide an accurate estimate of the immediate, direct benefits that arise within the market of interest, it is the Commission's view, following the Court's decision in AMPS-A,253 that this approach ignores other longer-term or wider public benefits.254 We explain our reasons for this view below.